Racial Justice in Vancouver

 Decades of Hard and soft Injustice

-by beh, almost 4 years ago
+by beh, over 4 years ago

 I am a brown color Iranian American and have been a Naturalized U.S citizen since the seventies.
 Despite of decades of hard and soft discriminations including but not limited to multiple job related, socially related, and government related discriminations I consider myself successful simply because I never considered myself as a victim and if things got tough I made myself even tougher.
 However, all of this came with the price of extreme mental and physical hardship on myself and the people around me making life painful at times.
 Here is a short summary: 1.0 Out of the blue and in...
 Continue reading

-Page last updated: 09 Apr 2024, 07:23 PM
+Page last updated: 30 Oct 2024, 02:42 PM